Corinne Sera’s Groveland Garden

 Favorite Element: Native rye grass meadow

 Biggest Challenge: Determining the right plant for the right spot (design element) while at the same time determining the right spot for the individual plant (the optimal spot that will meet all the plants need and wants)

-Advice: Paying close attention to the amount of sun light a particular spot gets is vital.
-Also, the drainage and soil a few feet can make a huge difference in the elements of sun water and soil condition.
-Also, observe areas at different times of the year.
+Advice: Pay close attention to the amount of sunlight provided to a particular spot.
+Also, notice the drainage and soil.
+A few feet can make a huge difference in the elements of sun, water, and soil condition.
+In addition, observe areas at different times of the year.
 An area that is hot and dry in the summer can become a swamp with winter rains.